Vijay Sethupathi: 2016–present

 As of October 2021 he is the host of MasterChef India – Tamil, which started on 7 August 2021 on Sun TV Network.

 In 2022, Vijay Sethupathi appeared in the drama film Kadaisi Vivasayi directed by M. Manikandan.
 Following, the romantic comedy Vignesh Shivan's Kaathuvaakula Rendu Kaadhal with Nayanthara and Samantha.
 After Master, Vijay Sethupathi again got a villain role in Lokesh Kanagaraj directorial Vikram starring Kamal Haasan in the lead role.
-Vijay Sethupathi played a drug dealer, and his impressive body language and extraordinary performance left the audience stunned.
-Vikram has broken several box office records and has officially become one of the highest grossing films in Tamil Nadu.
-Vijay Sethupathi and his mentor Seenu Ramasamy have combined for the fourth time to deliver the family emotion packed Maamanithan.
+Vijay Sethupathi played a drug dealer.
+Vikram broke several box office records and officially became one of the highest grossing films in Tamil Nadu.
+Vijay Sethupathi and his mentor Seenu Ramasamy worked together for the fourth time on the family emotion-packed Maamanithan.
 Vijay Sethupathi acted in Malayalam movie 19(1)(a) starring with Nithya Menen and was released by streaming platform Disney+ Hotstar.
 In December, his action comedy DSP was released to negative reviews.
+In 2023, Vijay Sethupathi appeared in Jawan starring Shah Rukh Khan and Nayanthara in the lead role.
+Sethupathi played as an arms dealer, which was significantly praised by critics and the audience.
+Vijay Sethupathi joined hands with director Kishor Pandurang Belekar for a silent film titled Gandhi Talks.
+The next, was the Hindi and Tamil bilingual film, Merry Christmas (2024) directed by Sriram Raghavan.
+Starring the charismatic duo of Katrina Kaif and Vijay Sethupathi, the film failed to charm audiences at the box office despite its star power and critical acclaim.
+Then, Vijay Sethupathi has hit a majestic milestone with his fiftieth film Maharaja (2024).
+The film, featuring a gripping narrative about a barber's quest, was a critical and commercial success internationally, especially in China.
+Sethupathi described it as a comeback after challenging years, underscoring its personal significance.
+Followed by the film, Viduthalai Part 2 (2024), with the Part 1, was screened at the International Film Festival Rotterdam.
+In 2025, Ace and Thalaivan Thalaivii were released.

-Social work
+Philanthropy

 In 2014, Chennai Mayopathy Institute of Muscular Dystrophy and Research Center organized a rally on 3 August at Marina Beach to raise awareness on Muscular Dystrophy.
 Sethupathi has taken part in the rally along with actresses Gayathrie and Varalaxmi Sarathkumar.
 Sethupathi met Chief minister of Tamil Nadu M.K Stalin on 15 June 2021 and donated ₹25 lakhs as part of the Corona relief fund.

 Personal life

 Sethupathi has three siblings, one elder brother, one younger brother and one younger sister.
 He returned from Dubai in 2003 to marry his girlfriend, Jessie, whom he had met and dated online.
-They have two children, a son Surya and a daughter Shreeja.
-He named his son Surya in the remembrance of his friend who died during his school days.
-Surya made his acting debut playing the younger version of Sethupathi in Naanum Rowdy Dhaan (2015).
-Surya appeared with his father again in Sindhubaadh (2019).
+They have two children.